osism/release/docs/check-drift-kolla.md

    versions template and the producer's SBOM map.
 4. **deployed** — the service has ansible inventory groups to deploy into.

-The seven plugins run in that order, and the report renders them the same way.
+The eight plugins run in that order, and the report renders them the same way.
 Each opens with the stage it guards.
 Each is independent and can be run alone with `--plugin <name>`; every finding can be suppressed with an allowlist entry (see "Allowlist").
 Service names are compared as **key spaces**, normalising